luca-nik/mev_agent/docs/classes/agent.md

 - **Parameters**:
   - `market`: The market object containing the graph of tokens and venues.
   - `verbose`: (Optional) Print additional information.
 Default is `True`.

+- **Process**:
+  1. Initializes a split variable to handle multigraphs.
+  2. Iterates over each pair of consecutive tokens in the path.
+  3. Checks if there is an edge between the token pair in the market graph.
+  4. Gathers edge data from the market graph, including venues and liquidity information, and defines the price function.
+  5. Constructs or updates the strategy graph:
+     - Gathers relevant information for each venue in the edge.
+     - Prints information if `verbose` is `True`.
+     - Updates the strategy graph, handling multigraphs by appending new variables if an edge already exists.
+  6. Checks if the multigraph is too complex and exits if it is.
+  7. Stores paths in `self.paths`.
+These are the edges, i.e., venues, that are visited along a specific coin path (A -> C -> B).

+- **Note**:
+  - Each edge of the strategy graph will be associated with a `sell_token` and a `buy_token` uniquely defined from the directionality of the graph.
+This allows assigning to each edge the proper `price_function`

 ### `make_strategy(path, market, verbose=False)`